PacificCommunity/seapodym-codebase/rtools/dym/README.txt

 -----------------------------------------------------------

 -----------------------------------------------------------
-Build:
+Build (Linux only, for Windows see method #2):

-1. In command line (linux, for Windows only see method #2)
+1. In command line outside of downloaded package directory

    CMD build dym

 Installation:

-1. From package.tar.gz file, in command line (prompt in Windows)
+1. From pkg.tar.gz file, in command line (prompt in Windows)

    R CMD INSTALL dym_0.0.tar.gz

-   Note, in Windows install the Rtools package to enable the installation from tar.gz file
+   Note, in Windows install the Rtools package to enable the installation from tar.gz

-2. With R devtools package, in R environment
+2. With R devtools package, in R environment (no need to build first)

    library(devtools)
-   devtools::install_github("PacificCommunity/seapodym-codebase/tree/master/rtools/dym")
+   devtools::install_github("[path]/seapodym/rtools/dym")